kennycolsh/FinalProject/README.md

 1. Enter Iris-Fisher.py followed by 1 for MEAN
 2. Enter Iris-Fisher.py followed by 2 for MAX
 3. Enter Iris-Fisher.py followed by 3 for MIN
-4. Enter Iris-Fisher.py followed by 1 for Number of rows and columns
+4. Enter Iris-Fisher.py followed by 4 for Number of rows and columns
-5. Enter Iris-Fisher.py followed by 1 for Histogram
+5. Enter Iris-Fisher.py followed by 5 for Histogram
+6. Get the mean of petal-length grouped by Species

 ## 9 Summary of my findings